Aagambot/AI-modernization-tool/README.md

 * Implicit dependencies that are hard to trace
 * High risk of regression when making changes

-Developers struggle to answer basic questions such as:

-* *Where is a rule enforced?*
-* *What functions are affected if this changes?*
-* *Which workflows are triggered on submit or cancel?*

 ### Approach Taken

 This project builds a **local-first, graph-augmented RAG pipeline** that:

+1. Performs **Remote Repository Scanning** via GitHub APIs to avoid heavy local cloning.
-1. Parses the ERPNext codebase using ASTs
+2. Parses the codebase using **AST-aware logic** to extract symbols and call-relationships.
-2. Extracts function-level relationships into a graph
-3. Embeds code chunks for semantic retrieval
+3. Employs **Hybrid Syntax-Aware Chunking** to preserve logical function boundaries.
-4. Verifies retrieval quality using measurable metrics
+4. Verifies retrieval quality using a **RetrievalEvaluator** and automated **LLM-as-a-Judge** scoring.

-The result is a **searchable and inspectable knowledge layer** over the existing codebase.

----

-## Current Scope

-This project is intentionally scoped for learning and validation:

-* **Target system:** ERPNext
-* **Target module:** `erpnext/accounts/doctype/sales_invoice/`
-* **Language:** Python only
-* **Analysis type:** Static analysis (no runtime tracing yet)
-* **Graph coverage:** Function calls, imports, and containment
-* **Goal:** Understanding and impact analysis, not migration

 ---
 ## Example Query :
 `What happens internally when a Sales Invoice is submitted in ERPNext?`
 ```